stoeps13/connections-doc/source/admin/customize/t_admin_profiles_include_biz_card.md

 The CSS files that are loaded with the Profiles business card do not include font style information.
 Define your custom font styles globally so that the styles used in your application are also applied to the business card.
 Defining global styles ensures that the business card appears integrated with your web application.

+!!! note
-**Note:** You must use an Ajax web proxy to retrieve the business card data from HCL Connections.
+    You must use an Ajax web proxy to retrieve the business card data from HCL Connections.

 You can integrate the Profiles business card with your web application based on one of the following parameters: